modernice/goes/docs/getting-started/introduction.md

 - **[Aggregates](/guide/aggregates)** — Consistency boundaries that protect business rules.
 They encapsulate state and validate changes before accepting them.
 - **[Events](/guide/events)** — Facts about what happened.
 Past-tense, immutable records of state changes.
 - **[Commands](/guide/commands)** — Requests to do something.
 They express intent and are validated by aggregates before producing events.
+- **[Sagas](/guide/sagas)** — Long-running process managers that coordinate workflows across aggregates and services using events, commands, timeouts, and compensation.
 - **[Projections](/guide/projections)** — Read-optimized views derived from events.
 Tailored for specific query needs, updated reactively as events flow through the system.

 ## Why goes?